skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/06_agile-acquisition-case-study.md

 CMS had tried to modernize these systems three separate times in the past, and all attempts resulted in various degrees of failure.
 The attempts to modernize all involved waterfall approaches to software delivery.
-Two of the three planned for a big bang[^1] switch between systems and resulted in lost data, system downtime, and business logic that did not match the original legacy system.
+Two of the three planned for a major[^1] switch between systems and resulted in lost data, system downtime, and business logic that did not match the original legacy system.
 CMS was forced to roll back all efforts to the original system to ensure that payments were